ymich9963/mdnotes.nvim/README.md

 ---

 ## ☀️ Introduction
-Markdown Notes (mdnotes or Mdn) aims to improve the Neovim Markdown note-taking experience by providing features like better Wikilink support, adding/removing hyperlinks to images/files/URLs, file history, asset management, referencing, and formatting.
+Markdown Notes (mdnotes or Mdn) aims to improve the Neovim Markdown note-taking experience by providing features like better Wikilink support, adding/removing hyperlinks to images/files/URLs, sequential Markdown buffer history, asset management, referencing, ordered/unordered/task lists, and formatting.
 All this without relying on any LSP but using one is recommended.

-Read the documentation with `:h mdnotes.txt`.
+All documentation is available with `:h mdnotes.txt`.

 ## 🔥 Features
+All the features of `mdnotes` and their associated commands are listed and categorised below.

 ### 🧭 Navigation
 - Open hyperlinks to files and URLs with `:Mdn open`.
-- Set your index file and go there with `:Mdn home`.
-- Set your journal file and go there with `:Mdn journal`.
+- Set your index and journal files and go there with `:Mdn home` and `:Mdn journal`.
 - Can go backwards and forwards in notes history by using `:Mdn go_back` and  `:Mdn go_forward`.
 - Open Wikilinks (`[[link]]` or `[[link#Section]])` with `:Mdn open_wikilink`.